cp2k/dbcsr/docs/guide/2-user-guide/4-gpu/index.md

 make
 ```

 Tuning the 23x23x23-kernel for example is the default case.
 However, to better illustrate the options, M, N, and K are given explicitly.
-The `tune_multiply.py` script can be used interactively for example, and terminated with CTRL-C which writes a JSON-file with tuned parameters (note a file `.tune_multiply-double-32x32x32.json` is quietly written every time a better set of parameter is found), and then aggregates all JSON-file in the directory into a CSV-file (`tune_multiply.csv`).
+The `tune_multiply.py` script can be used interactively for example, and terminated with CTRL-C which writes a JSON-file with tuned parameters (note a file `.tune_multiply-double-32x32x32.json` is quietly written every time a better set of parameters is found), and then aggregates all JSON-files in the directory into a CSV-file (`tune_multiply.csv`).

 ```bash
 cd ${HOME}/dbcsr/src/acc/opencl/smm